Tradeoff between noise and banding in a quantum adder with qudits: Derivations of coherence and fidelity in the circuit

-In the particular states that the Hadamard gate produces in the circuit, i.e., $\rho = \frac{1}{{d}}\sum_{k = 0}^{d-1}e^{i 2 \pi \phi(k-l)}\ket{k}\bra{l}$ with $a_{kl} = a_{(k+m)(l+m)}$, the above equation reduces to \end{widetext} Hence, the net effect of noise is to scale the elements of the density matrix by the factor Again, by doing tensor product on all such subsystem of qudits, we construct the density matrix of the circuit where each individual element of the entire set get scaled up by positive coefficients $p_{kl}$ thus satisfying Eq. (\ref{eq:noise_model}).
+Hence, the net effect of noise is to scale the elements of the density matrix by the factor Again, by doing tensor product on all such subsystem of qudits, we construct the density matrix of the circuit where each individual element of the entire set get scaled up by positive coefficients $p_{kl}$ thus satisfying Eq. (\ref{eq:noise_model}).